GoDaddy's IPO to value web-hosting company at up to $2.87 billion

 The IPO market has had a slow start this year compared with 2014 when U.S. IPOs raised about $93 billion, the highest since 2000.

-Only two technology companies have gone public this year including online data storage provider Box Inc, whose shares have dropped about 27 percent since the company's market debut in January.
+Only two technology companies have gone public this year including online data storage provider Box Inc (BOX.N), whose shares have dropped about 27 percent since the company's market debut in January.

 IPO analysts expect GoDaddy, which manages about a fifth of the world's Internet domains, to fare better than Box due to demand for stock offerings from well-established brands with steady revenue streams.